Hello.

 News

-See my archived news for older work, but recent activities have been...
+See my archived news for older work.
+The main highlights of my recent activities are...

-March 2024 One of the most unexpected and surprising papers I've ever published...
+March 2024 The most surprising paper I've ever published...
 Bias/Variance is not the same as Approximation/Estimation.
-We outline the precise connection between these two seminal results in ML theory... somehow this connection and its properties have been overlooked for 50+ years?
+We figure out the precise connection between two seminal results in ML theory... somehow this has been overlooked for 50+ years?

 December 2023 Very pleased to see our new paper out in JMLR today - A Unified Theory of Diversity in Ensemble Learning.
 This is the culmination of a very, very long journey - the ideas in this work have been in progress for *20* years, with multiple generation of Postdocs and PhDs contributing.
 Thankyou all!